Event loop

 }

-The initializaton base: Window::new(title, layout, flags); is mandatory.
-As for the title, layout and flags you can provide them as parameters in the new method or you can infer them / or hardcode them in a different way.
-More on how a Window can be created on Window page.
+The initialization base: Window::new(title, layout, flags), is mandatory.
+As for the title, layout, and flags, you can provide them as parameters in the new method, or you can infer or hardcode them in another way.
+Read more about how a window can be created on the Window page.

-Once you create an event loop you can add it to your application using add_window(...) method.
+Once you create such a window, you can add it to your application using the add_window(...) method.

 fn main() -> Result<(), appcui::system::Error> {